 When calendars were not yet available, it was part of a tradition that the priests announced the date of Easter on the feast of Epiphany.
-The church was responsible for publicizing the date of Easter as many celebrations of the liturgical year depended on the church.
-The date was either sung or proclaimed by a deacon, cantor, or a reader after reading the Gospel or post-communion prayer.
+The church was responsible for publicizing the date of Easter, as many celebrations of the liturgical year depended on the church.
+The date was either sung or proclaimed by a deacon, cantor, or reader after reading the Gospel or post-communion prayer.

 In Eastern churches